qtnc/swan/docs/stdlib.md

 - reverse: reverse the elements in the list, so that the first becomes the last one and vice-versa.
 - rotate(distance): shift the items in the list; depending on distance, first elements become the last ones or last become the first ones.
 - shuffle(random=rand): randomly shuffles the elements in the list
+- slice(start, end): return a sublist containing elements from start inclusive to end exclusive.
+Equivalent to `list[start..end]`.
 - sort(comparator=::<): sort the elements in the list
+- splice(start, end, ...newItems): erase the elements from start inclusive to end exclusive, and then insert newItems at their place.
+Equivalent to `list[start..end] = newItems`.
 - toString: return a string like "[1, 2, 3, 4, 5]"
+- upper(needle, comparator=::<): return the index of the greatest element strictly less than needle by doing a binary search.
+This suppose that the elements are sorted.

 ## Map: is Sequence
 A Map is an associative container where key/value pairs are held with no particular order.
 If keys need to be ordered, Dictionary must be used.
 IN order to be held in a Map, keys must all be hashable, i.e. implement the hashCode method.
-This is the case for Num, String and Tuple.
+This is the case for Number, String, Bool and Tuple.

 - Constructor: Map(items...): where items can be a Dictionary, another Map, or any sequence of key/value pair tuples.
 - Implicit construction when using {...} notation